G1OJS/SARK100-Firmware/pages/GeometricRouteLoad.md

 <img src='https://g1ojs.github.io/G1OJS-MR300-SARK100-Firmware/assets/img/GeometricRouteFig1.PNG'>

-Next, let's add a circle capturing all points that have the same magnitude of **reflection coefficient** as our load.
+Next, let's add a circle capturing all points that have the same magnitude of **reflection coefficient**,  $\vert \Gamma \vert$, as our load.
 This circle clearly cuts through the point representing our load, but what other points?
 How do we find the unique circle that we need?
-The answer is quite straightforward; we know that it must cross the resistance axis at the place where a purely resistive load results in the the same reflection coefficient as our load.
-There are two places where this occurs: $R = VSWR x Z_0$ and $R = Z_0 / VSWR$.
+The answer is quite straightforward; we know that it must cross the resistance axis at the place where a purely resistive load results in the the same magnitude of reflection coefficient, or same VSWR, as our load.
+There are two places where this occurs: $R = SZ_0$ and $R = Z_0 / S$ if we write VSWR as S.

 <img src='https://g1ojs.github.io/G1OJS-MR300-SARK100-Firmware/assets/img/GeometricRouteFig2.PNG'>